mediamonks/muban/docs/02-setup-guide.md

 #### Running the Storybook server

+> ⚠️ Storybook will become an installable module, therefore it is temporarily unavailable!

 As described in the introduction Muban comes with a Storybook inspired by react-storybook.
 For a more detailed section including examples please see the page on [Storybook](./10-storybook.md).